Near Versailles in Woodford County, Kentucky — The American South (East South Central)

 Erected 1970 by Kentucky Historical Society / Kentucky Department of Highways.
 (Marker Number 1322.)

 Location.
-38° 3.213′ N, 84° 39.268′ W. Marker is near Touch for map.
+38° 3.213′ N, 84° 39.268′ W. Marker is near Versailles, Kentucky, in Woodford County.
+Marker is on Pisgah Pike (State Highway 1967) 0.7 miles north of Versailles Road (U.S. 60), on the right when traveling north.
 Marker is on the grounds of , and near the entrance to, the Pisgah Presbyterian Church.
+Touch for map.
 Marker is at or near this postal address: 710 Pisgah Pike, Versailles KY 40383, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Pisgah Church (approx. 0.6 miles away); Albert Benjamin Chandler / Gov. Albert B. Chandler (approx. 0.6 miles away); Calmes Tomb (approx. 2˝ miles away); Buck Pond (approx. 2˝ miles away); Hemp in Kentucky / Woodford County Hemp (approx. 2˝ miles away); Keeneland (approx. 3.1 miles away); Woodford County Courthouse (approx. 4.1 miles away); Cedar Hall - Helm Place (approx. 5 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Pisgah Church (approx. 0.6 miles away); Albert Benjamin Chandler / Gov. Albert B. Chandler (approx. 0.6 miles away); Calmes Tomb (approx. 2˝ miles away); Buck Pond Hemp in Kentucky / Woodford County Hemp (approx. 2˝ miles away); Huntertown (approx. 2.8 miles away); Keeneland (approx. 3.1 miles away); Mt.
+Vernon Baptist Church (approx. 3.6 miles away).
 Touch for a list and map of all markers in Versailles.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 18, 2010, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 2,049 times since then and 26 times this year.
+It was originally submitted on May 18, 2010, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 2,249 times since then and 65 times this year.
 Photos: 1, 2. submitted on May 18, 2010, by Lee Hattabaugh of Capshaw, Alabama. • Craig Swain was the editor who published this page.